UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 To export this list into an environment.yml file, you can use `--file` option to directly save the resulting YAML environment into a file.
 If the target for `--file` exists it will be over-written so make sure your filename is unique.
-So that we do not over-write `environment.yaml` we save the output to `machine-learning-env.yaml` instead and add it to
+So that we do not over-write `environment.yaml` we save the output to `machine-learning-env.yaml` instead and add it to the Git repository.

 ~~~
 $ conda env export --name machine-learning-env --file machine-learning-env.yml